-Dee Dee has over 20 years of commercial and government consulting experience across a number of industries, including financial services, healthcare, transportation, and government.
+Dee Dee has more than 20 years of commercial and government consulting experience across a number of industries, including financial services, healthcare, transportation, and government.
 She is an expert in business and organization strategy, transformation, business operations improvements, and program management and has supported clients, such as the Internal Revenue Service, Federal Reserve, Securities and Exchange Commission, National Science Foundation, General Services Administration, and the Departments of Agriculture, Labor, Navy, and Homeland Security.

 Since joining our firm in 1998, she has been involved in numerous high-profile engagements, including the modernization of the IRS—one of the largest enterprise transformations of its kind at a federal agency.
 The effort included a comprehensive restructuring of the entire agency that impacted all employees and functional and operating units.
 In recognition of the client service she and her team provided to the IRS, she is a three-time recipient of the Booz Allen Excellence Award.
-In addition, she received the Vice President’s Hammer Award for Reinventing Government, the IRS Commissioner’s Award for the design of the Large and Mid-size Business Division, and the Small Business/Self Employed Commissioner’s Award for the standup of the SB/SE Division.
+In addition, she received the Vice President’s Hammer Award for Reinventing Government, the IRS Commissioner’s Award for the design of the Large and Mid-size Business Division, and the Small Business/Self Employed Commissioner’s Award for the standup of that division.

-Dee Dee is currently on the board of the Management Consulting Institute; on the Corporate Advisory Committee for Capital Partners for Education, which provides mentoring support to low-income and at-risk students in Washington, D.C; and on the executive advisory committee for ACT-IAC, a not-for-profit that supports government and industry working together to create a more effective and innovative government.
+Dee Dee is on the board of the Management Consulting Institute; on the Corporate Advisory Committee for Capital Partners for Education, which provides mentoring support to low-income and at-risk students in Washington, DC; and on the executive advisory committee for ACT-IAC, a not-for-profit that supports government and industry working together to create a more effective and innovative government.